Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: Some passives may require Lux's "WeaponHandling_API" plugin.
 			// Link: https://forums.alliedmods.net/showthread.php?t=319947
 			// Note: Some passives may require patches from the "mutant_tanks_patches.cfg" config file to work.
+			// Note: Passives will not be granted to survivors when rewards are enabled.
 			// --
 			// Add up numbers together for different results.
 			// --